 In the end, illustrators are great at making pretty and tidy illustrations, but these do not patterns make.
 Better to know that now than to find out with your back up against a wall with a production deadline.

 Now, if it is true that your illustrator has spec’ed the design out properly to scale, your best option is to have it printed out and sent off for digitizing.
 Contrary to prices I’ve seen around, this isn’t an expensive job.
-I don’t know what other people charge but my son does it for me part time and I bill it out at a rate of $25 an hour.
-A design like this, such that I’ve shown here with 20 pieces would take an hour and a half at most.
-I would think the highest hourly rate you could expect to pay would be $50-$75 an hour.
+I don’t know what other people charge but a design like this, such that I’ve shown here with 20 pieces would take an hour and a half at most.
+I would think the highest hourly rate you could expect to pay would be $50-$95 an hour.
 This is because some pattern makers don’t have an assistant or intern and have to charge their regular pattern making rate.